Sweeping effect and Taylor's hypothesis via correlation function: Renormalization group analysis in the presence of

 where $\nu_{(0)} = \nu$.
 The equation for $u_{i}^{>}(\hat{k})$ modes can be obtained by interchanging $<$ and $>$ in the above equations.

-The objective of the renormalization group procedure is to compute the corrections to the viscosity, $\delta \nu_{(0)}$, due to the second and third term in the RHS of Eq.~(\ref{eq:ukless}).
-The steps involved in RG procedure (referred to as i-RG or iterative averaging RG) are as follows~\cite{Mccomb:Book,Mccomb:Book_2,Mccomb:PRA1983,McComb:1984ut,Zhou:1988ta,Zhou:PR2010,Verma:PR2004} \begin{enumerate} \item The terms given in the second and third brackets in the right-hand side of Eq.~(\ref{eq:ukless}) are computed perturbatively.
-Since we are interested in the statistical properties of the velocity fluctuations, we perform the ensemble average of the system \cite{Yakhot:JSC1986}.
+The objective of the renormalization group procedure is to compute the corrections to the viscosity, $\delta \nu_{(0)}$, due to the second and third terms in the RHS of Eq.~(\ref{eq:ukless}).
+The steps shown below are same as the i-RG or iterative averaging RG procedure~\citep{McComb:book:Turbulence,McComb:book:new,Mccomb:PRA1983,McComb:JFM1984,Zhou:PRA1988,Zhou:PR2010,Verma:PR2004}. \begin{enumerate} \item The terms given in the second and third brackets in the right-hand side of Eq.~(\ref{eq:ukless}) are computed perturbatively.
+Since we are interested in the statistical properties of the velocity fluctuations, we perform an ensemble average of the system~\citep{Yakhot:JSC1986}.
 It is assumed that $\mathbf{u}^{>}(\hat{k})$ have a gaussian distribution with a zero mean, while $\mathbf{u}^<(\hat{k})$ is unaffected by the averaging process.
 Hence,

-The homogeneity of turbulent fluctuations yields~\cite{Batchelor:Book}
+The homogeneity of turbulent fluctuations yields~\citep{Batchelor:book:Turbulence}